ssurabhi10/cv/README.md

 ## Recent Projects

 - **Hotstar**
-<em>Working in the internal dashboards of Ads and match management with the AdTech team</em>
+<em>Working in the internal dashboards of Ads and match management with the AdTech team, https://brands.hotstar.com/</em>

 - **KheloMore**
   <em>Largest sports aggregator and booking platform in India, https://www.khelomore.com/</em>